Machine-learned molecular mechanics force field for the simulation of protein-ligand systems and beyond: Extensive open quantum chemical dataset curated to provide coverage of biomolecules: small molecules, proteins, and nucleic acids

-While the initial Espaloma model described in \citet{D2SC02739A} had extremely limited chemical space coverage, it demonstrated the potential to provide self-consistent coverage of multiple classes of biomolecules.
-In \citet{D2SC02739A}, the quantum chemical training set was limited to 792 small molecules and 1528 di- and tri-peptides, providing a useful proof of concept that was competitive with other noncommercial small molecule and protein force fields, but far from providing comprehensive coverage of chemical space relevant to drug discovery and biomolecular modeling.
+To develop a self-consistent MM force field broadly applicable to biomolecular modeling, we first curate a high-quality gas-phase quantum chemical dataset deposited in QCArchive~\cite{qcarchive} ({\bf Table~\ref{tab:rmse}}).
+The curated quantum chemical dataset is built from several components that provide complementary coverage of relevant biomolecular chemistries: from the \textit{foundational} SPICE dataset~\cite{eastman2023spice}, we extracted a large set of drug-like small molecules selected from PubChem~\cite{li2010pubchem}, dipeptides (capped 2-mers) and their common protonation and tautomeric variants, and diverse molecular fragments providing broad coverage of biomolecules from the DES370K dataset~\cite{DES370K}; from the OpenFF 1.x ("Parsley")~\cite{parsley} and 2.x ("Sage")~\cite{sage} datasets, we extracted optimization and torsion-drive datasets for diverse small molecules; a diverse set of dipeptide (capped 2-mers), tripeptides (capped 3-mers), disulfide-bridged, bioactive, and cyclic peptides from the PepConf dataset~\cite{prasad2019pepconf}; a peptide torsion scan set generated by the Open Force Field Consortium for the OpenFF 3.x ("Rosemary") force field~\cite{rosemary}; and a new set of RNA nucleosides, trinucleotides, and diverse experimental RNA fragments sourced from the Nucleic Acid Database~\cite{nucleic-acid-database} and RNA Structure Atlas~\cite{rna-structure-atlas} to extend coverage to this important and growing class of drug targets.

-To demonstrate that Espaloma can scale to provide high-quality coverage on large regions of biomolecular space when systematically parameterized on a large quantum chemical dataset, we constructed a significantly expanded dataset with the intention of producing a force field that was broadly applicable to biomolecular modeling and computer-aided drug discovery ({\bf Table~\ref{tab:rmse}}).
-This quantum chemical dataset is is built from several components that provide complementary coverage of relevant biomolecular chemistries: From the foundational SPICE dataset~\cite{eastman2023spice}, we extracted a large set of druglike small molecules selected from PubChem~\cite{li2010pubchem}, dipeptides and their common protonation and tuatomeric variants, and diverse molecular fragments providing broad coverage of biomolecules from the DES370K dataset~\cite{DES370K}; from the OpenFF 1.x ("Parsley")~\cite{parsley} and 2.x ("Sage")~\cite{sage} datasets, we extracted optimization and torsion-drive datasts for diverse small molecules; a diverse set of dipeptide, tripeptides, disulfide-bridged, bioactive, and cyclic peptides from the PepConf dataset~\cite{prasad2019pepconf}; a peptide torsion scan set generated by the Open Force Field Consortium for the OpenFF 3.x ("Rosemary") force field~\cite{rosemary}; and a new set of RNA nucleosides, trinucleotides, and diverse experimental RNA fragments from the Nucleic Acid Database~\cite{nucleic-acid-database} and RNA Structure Atlas~\cite{rna-structure-atlas} to extend coverage to this important and growing class of drug targets.
-Complete details of the dataset construction and composition are given in {\bf SI Section~\ref{sec:si_dataset}}.
+To capture the rugged conformational energy surface of biomolecules, the quantum chemical datasets were extracted from three different QCArchive workflows: \texttt{Dataset}, \texttt{OptimizationDataset}, and \texttt{TorsionDriveDataset}.
+A \texttt{Dataset} contains single-point energy calculations of structures that are not necessarily at their local quantum energy minima, generated using MD simulations or conformer generators.
+An \texttt{OptimizationDataset} is a collection of QM optimization trajectories for a given structure.
+A \texttt{TorsionDriveDataset} involves torsion scans performed on a set of rotatable torsions, followed by QM optimization.